seanmarcia/codeforgood.io/partner.md

 We can and have built other kinds of software and this is only to give you an idea.
 We'll definitely find a way to help!

-Listen to what one of our amazing partner organizations from 2016 had to say:
+Listen to what one of our amazing partner organizations from 2016 at our sister event, Ruby for Good, had to say:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kON0NSr6qk8" frameborder="0" allowfullscreen></iframe>